-ITASAT satellite does not have yet a final defined configuration (May, 2009).
+ITASAT satellite does not have yet a final defined configuration (March, 2010).
 A preliminary definition is that the satellite will have two functions: one operational and other experimental.
 The operational function is to collect environmental data (manly weather data).
 For this purpose, ITASAT will have a Data Collection Transponder as main payload.
 The intention is to replace the Collect Data Satellites #1 and #2 (SCD1 and SCD2), in which were launched in 1993 and 1998, respectively.
-The ITASAT satellite will utilize low Earth orbit: circular, 750 km height, 25 degrees of inclination.
-For this kind of orbit, the satellite will remain at Earth tropical zone.
+The ITASAT satellite will utilize low Earth orbit: polar, approximately 600 km of altitude.
 Orbits whose maximum altitude are less than approximately 1800 kilometers are generally considered low Earth orbits (LEO), and have short periods, around of 100 minutes.
-The inclination and altitude of the ITASAT orbit will be the same of the SCD2 satellite.
-This inclination allows the satellite to cover Brazil's territory, region where the INPE's data collect platforms are placed.
-Thus, when it passes over Brazil, the data sent by the satellite's transponder will be received by the ground antennas.